colinturner/amazon-scout/README.md

 # AmazonScout

 This is a full-stack web application for retrieving and storing product information based on an ASIN (Amazon Standard Identification Number).
-It's built with MongoDB (hosted on mlab), Express, Angular and Node.js.
+It's built with MongoDB (hosted on mLab), Express, Angular and Node.js.

 ## Production Environment
 This project is live at https://amazon-scout.herokuapp.com/